double-em/TourDeBooker/README.md

 # TourDeBooker
-Learning RabbitMQ through trial and error!
+Learning RabbitMQ, System Integration and Microservices through trial and error!

+To run the project just use Docker-Compose:
+`docker-compose up`